PiggyBac transposon system: As a tool

 Hyperactive versions of PiggyBac transposase are suited for genetic engineering purposes.
 A version called mPB was created by optimizing codon usage for mammalian (mouse) with a 20x increase in activity, and further mutation screening generated hyPB with 10x the activity of mPB.
+PiggyBac system have been successfully employed to express large genetic sequences, such as a doxycicline-inducible CRISPR interference system.